Things to Consider Before Choosing a Drug Rehab FacilityYou are here:

-Many treatment facilities work with major insurance companies to provide affordable treatment for their clients.
+Many treatment facilities work with insurance companies to provide affordable treatment.
 Contact a facility’s intake advisor if you don’t have insurance to find out if financial arrangements are available.

 Why Design for Change Recovery Is the Right Choice for You

 Our mission at Design for Change Recovery is to help clients recover from substance abuse disorders.
 Our fully-accredited, multifaceted program is designed to accommodate the unique needs of each client.

 As a JCAHO-accredited facility, we provide high-quality care administered by skilled, credentialled staff.
 Our Lancaster, CA facility provides access to certified physicians and other medical professionals throughout detox and rehabilitation.